guardian/subscriptions-frontend/README.md

    region = eu-west-1
    ```

-1. Download our private keys from the `subscriptions-private` S3 bucket.
+1. Download our private keys from the `gu-reader-revenue-private` S3 bucket.
 If you have the AWS CLI set up you can run:

     ```
-    aws s3 cp s3://subscriptions-private/DEV/subscriptions-frontend.private.conf /etc/gu  --profile membership
+    aws s3 cp s3://gu-reader-revenue-private/subscriptions/frontend/DEV/subscriptions-frontend.private.conf /etc/gu  --profile membership
     ```

 1. Run ``` sbt devrun ``` and navigate to ```sub.thegulocal.com```